 Here are some of the key factors that you will need to understand and learn so you can ensure your scrap metal business thrives and becomes successful.

 The first and most important step you will need to take for starting a scrap metal business is to learn the trade.
 You cannot go into a business without knowing the A to Z of what you are trying to sell to customers and clients.
 You will need to have a vast knowledge on scrap metal, so the first point of call is understanding which types of metal are of value.

 You will need to accurately identify your scrap and understand how a metal’s weight, appearance and origin can determine how much it is worth.
+Visit the market and know the scrap car prices being offered by different dealers and understand how they decide and negotiate the price.
 You will also need to know how to disassemble objects ready to be scrapped.
 Keeping track of metal prices will allow you to know what you should be charging and how much you should pay for scrap.

 Setting your business up

 Once you have learnt the tricks of the trade and are ready to set up your scrap metal business, you will need to begin by purchasing or renting a vehicle such as a van or truck.
 Make sure that you pick a vehicle that is large enough to transport large quantities of scrap metal.
 You will also need to get scrap metal dealers insurance which will insure your vehicle.